karenscoding/syncthing-wrapper/README.md

 # syncthing-wrapper
 Java wrapper to use the Syncthing REST API

-This code provides the java implementation for connecting to Syncthings REST API.
+This code provides the java implementation for connecting to Syncthings REST API and was developed as a Proof Of Concept project.

 To run the tests, use the following: